Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 The real message is clear:

-The easy growth phase is over.
+In other words, the easy growth phase is over.
 The strategic phase has begun.

 What’s Driving the Market